talview/moodle-local_proview/README.md

 ***Note:** “Unproctored quiz” is also a valid name and proview will launch for that quiz (since the name contains the keyword “proctor”), even though the name is contradictory.*

 -   **Proview Disabled Group:** This is a user group which has to be created for each course in which you have specific candidates for whom proview should not load.
-    -   Go to the specific course and then go to Participants
+    -   Go to the specific course and then go to Participants.

-    -   Click the Settings Icon on the Right Hand Side and select “Groups” .
+    -   Click the Settings Icon on the Right Hand Side and select “Groups”.

     -   Click on “Create Group”.

     -   Set the group name as “proview_disabled”.

     -   Go to the course again and click on the Settings Icon on the Right Hand Side” and select “edit settings”.

     -   Scroll down to “Groups” category and set group mode as “Seperate Groups”.</br>
     *Now any candidate you add in this group will not have proview enabled for them in this course.*